-Consultation is planned for October 2017 and will be fed back into the Strategy and will be used to update this EIA.
+Consultation took place in January 2018, and this has fed back into the Strategy and used to review this EIA.
 The final Strategy will be published on the Council's website and its publication promoted through local press and social media.
 The EIA will be published as part of the Strategy and will be reviewed in line with the Strategy.

 Completed by: Lucy Bath

 Date 18/09/2017

-Signed off by: Sunita Mills
+Signed off by: Nick Cowling

-Date 19/09/17
+Date 19/9/18

 Compliance sign off Date 05/10/17

-To be reviewed by: (officer name) Nick Cowling
+To be reviewed by: (officer name) Sunita Mills

-Review date: January 2018
+Review date: August 2018